Denmark in the Eurovision Song Contest 2012: Final

 The final took place on 21 January 2012.
-In the first round of voting the top three advanced to the superfinal based on the votes of a five-member Danish jury (50%) and a public vote (50%).
+In the first round of voting the top three advanced to the superfinal based on the votes of a five-member Danish jury (50%) and a public televote (50%).
 In the superfinal, the winner, "Should've Known Better" performed by Soluna Samay, was selected by the votes of the Danish jury together with four international juries (50%) and the public vote (50%).
 The viewers and the juries each had a total of 150 points to award in the superfinal.
 Each jury group distributed their points as follows: 8, 10 and 12 points.
 The viewer vote was based on the percentage of votes each song achieved.
 For example, if a song gained 10% of the viewer vote, then that entry would be awarded 10% of 150 points rounded to the nearest integer: 15 points.

 In addition to the performances of the competing entries, Danish Eurovision 2011 entrant A Friend in London, Norwegian Eurovision Song Contest 2009 winner Alexander Rybak and Backstreet Boys member Howie D performed as the interval acts.

 At Eurovision

 According to Eurovision rules, all nations with the exceptions of the host country and the "Big Five" (France, Germany, Italy, Spain and the United Kingdom) are required to qualify from one of two semi-finals to compete for the final; the top ten countries from each semi-final progress to the final.
 The European Broadcasting Union (EBU) split up the competing countries into six different pots based on voting patterns from previous contests, with countries with favourable voting histories put into the same pot.
-On 25 January 2012, a special allocation draw was held which placed each country into one of the two semi-finals, as well as which half of the show they would perform in.
+On 25 January 2012, an allocation draw was held which placed each country into one of the two semi-finals, as well as which half of the show they would perform in.
 Denmark was placed into the first semi-final, to be held on 22 May 2012, and was scheduled to perform in the second half of the show.
 The running order for the semi-finals was decided through another draw on 20 March 2012 and Denmark was set to perform in position 13, following the entry from Cyprus and before the entry from Russia.

 The two semi-finals and final were broadcast on DR1 with commentary by Ole Tøpholm.
 The Danish spokesperson, who announced the Danish votes during the final, was Louise Wolff.